nielskee/draft-articles/TechnicalHiringPart2.md

 - Readability and naming in the code.

-There's no tool that's going to assess these things accurately, but it turns out that humans are pretty good at it.
+There's no tool that's going to assess these things accurately...but it turns out that humans are pretty good at it.
 Any automated tool you decide to use works by assessing the characteristics of _code_, not of people.
 They're proxy measures at best, and not always useful ones.